vb-consulting/Norm.net/PERFOMANCE-TESTS.md

 # PERFOMANCE BENCHMARKS

+ - This is aggreated results based on the latest version [3.3.0](https://github.com/vb-consulting/Norm.net/blob/master/CHANGES.md#330)

 - You can run manual tests by building and running this [project](https://github.com/vb-consulting/Norm.net/tree/master/BenchmarksConsole).

 - Query used for testing returns **1 million records** from local test PostgreSQL server, **10 fields** of various types wide.